Updated: February 18, 2021

 Access to client data

-Our database servers are backed up to Amazon S3 on a continuous basis.
-We also have daily site backups stored on Amazon S3.
-Database backups are encrypted at rest on Amazon S3.
+Snapshots are taken of our database servers multiple times a day.
+Database snapshots are encrypted at rest on AWS.
 Backups of media stored on Amazon S3 is directly managed by AWS.

 Upon terminating a relationship with a client, we first remove all access to the client site (meaning, the site continues to exist and could be revived, but is not accessible to the customer).
 After 30 days, a backup of the database is made and of the uploaded data.
 After another 90 days, all files (database backups, media, and attachments) are then removed from our system.